Michael Smith’s new Crossroads restaurant offers hand-crafted pasta, oyster bar

 James Beard Award-winning chef Michael Smith took over a former restaurant space in the Crossroads and made it work for his namesake restaurant for a dozen years.

 But in early 2018, a large space opened up on the west corner, giving him an opportunity to build a new restaurant from scratch.
-Now that modern Italian restaurant, Farina, is set to open at 5 p.m.
-Tuesday, Feb.
-5.
+On Tuesday, that modern Italian restaurant, Farina, officially opened.

 “We are serving kind of a chop house-type Italian food — traditional, seasonal — with an oyster bar, raw bar,” Smith said.
 “I guess I realized I loved everything about that kind of food.
 I wondered to myself ‘Why am I not cooking it as a concept?’”